 If you fail to get Locke back in the World of Ruin, Celes' ending is the same as the heartwarming ending, except that Setzer saves her and yells at her for going back for Locke's bandanna.
 After he leaves, she looks down (at it) and says, "Locke, promise me some day you'll look after me again." before walking out the room.

-When you talk are in the Returns Hideout, Banon asks you if you will be their "last ray of hope".
+When Terra talks to Banon in the Returner Hideout, he asks her if she will be their "last ray of hope".
 If you say no three times, he says "I thought as much" and Terra walks in and says "How can anyone look to me as hope".

 Edgar and Sabin's backstory, with their father dying.
 Sabin thinks no one cares about their father and wants his freedom.
 He urges Edgar to run away from the kingdom with him, where they can be free of the kingdom.
 Edgar wants his freedom just as much as Sabin, but can't bring himself to leave the kingdom without a leader.
 So, he suggests a single coin toss.
 Whoever wins will choose his own path, with no regrets.
 He rigs the coin toss to give Sabin his freedom, choosing to shoulder the burden neither of them wanted.
 Now, that is brotherly love!